Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Topics related to education, research, and professional contexts

-Student perspective: If you’re applying to university, this is almost certainly the version you need.
-Check your institution’s requirements carefully—most academic programs explicitly state “IELTS Academic” as a requirement.
+Student perspective: If you’re applying to university, this is almost certainly your version.
+Most academic programs explicitly state “IELTS Academic” as a requirement.

-- Immigration applications (Canada Express Entry, Australian PR, UK visas)
+- Immigration applicants (Canada Express Entry, Australian PR, UK visas)

 What makes it different?

-- Reading passages include advertisements, job descriptions, newspaper articles, and workplace manuals
+- Reading: Advertisements, job descriptions, newspaper articles, workplace manuals

-- Writing Task 1 asks you to write letters (formal, semi-formal, or informal) in response to real-life situations
+- Writing Task 1: Letters (formal, semi-formal, or informal) responding to real-life situations

-- Topics focus on social survival, workplace contexts, and community integration
+- Topics focusing on social survival, workplace contexts, community integration

-Important note: While the Listening and Speaking sections are identical for both test types, the Reading and Writing sections differ significantly.
-Make sure you’re preparing for the correct version!
+Important: While the IELTS Listening and IELTS Speaking sections are identical for both versions, Reading and Writing differ significantly.

-- Student visas (if your institution isn’t a highly trusted sponsor)
+- Student visas (when your institution isn’t a highly trusted sponsor)

 - Work visas